Topological Thouless Pumping of Ultracold Fermions

 We next check the temperature dependence of our pump.
-Figure~\ref{fig:SweepTemp}b shows the pumped amount as a function of the temperature of the gas before loading into the lattice of the depths $(V_S, V_L)=(25,30)E_{R}$.
+Figure~\ref{fig:SweepTemp}b shows the pumped amount as a function of the temperature of the gas before loading into the lattice of the depths of $(V_S, V_L)=(25,30)E_{R}$.
 The temperature is tuned by changing the sympathetic evaporative cooling condition while keeping the same number of $^{171}$Yb atoms.
 One can see that pumping reaches the ideal value at the lowest loading temperature in the FORT of 33(4)~nK, which corresponds to $0.24(4)T_F$, where $T_F$ is the Fermi temperature.
 Assuming an adiabatic lattice loading, we estimate that the temperature of atoms in the optical superlattice could be 65(15)~nK for this lowest loading temperature.
-While the temperature given in Fig.~\ref{fig:SweepTemp}b is not the temperature in the lattice but that before lattice loading, the observed temperature dependence exhibits similar behavior to that discussed in Ref.~\cite{Wang}: pumping efficiency reaches its ideal value once the temperature is lower than the minimum band gap of $2.4 E_R$($=120$~nK) for this lattice depths.
+While the temperature given in Fig.~\ref{fig:SweepTemp}b is not the temperature in the lattice but that before lattice loading, the observed temperature dependence exhibits similar behavior to that discussed in Ref.~\cite{Wang}: pumping efficiency reaches its ideal value once the temperature becomes lower than the minimum band gap of $2.4 E_R$($=120$~nK) for this lattice depths.

 Having demonstrated topological Thouless pumping using flexible optical superlattice setup, the scheme can be extended to even more novel setups.
 For example, by choosing a special lattice laser frequency, one can create a spin dependent superlattice~\cite{Mandel} which realizes $Z_2$-spin pumping~\cite{Fu}, a counterpart of $Z_2$ topological insulators.
 Another possibility is to change the ratio of the long lattice and short lattice wavelengths by tuning the angle of the interferometric lattice, which realizes a superlattice with incommensurate ratios and the Aubry-Andr\'e model~\cite{AA} with fractional pumping~\cite{Marra} and anomalous pumping~\cite{wei2015anomalous}.
 Furthermore, introducing interaction effect is feasible and will open a door for experimental exploration of the interplay of topological quantum phenomena and interaction and correlation effects.